Houdini 21.0 Nodes Geometry nodes

 Adjust Hips

 When turned on, adjusts the position of the hips to ensure that the legs are not over-stretched when planting the feet on uneven terrain.
+This parameter is available when Enable Foot Locking is turned on.

 Hip Offset

-Specifies an additional offset to shift the hips up or down.
+When Adjust Hips is turned on, this specifies an additional offset to shift the hips up or down.

 Hip Shift Per Frame

 When turned on, specifies how much the hips can be shifted by in a single frame.
 This can reduce sudden hip motion on uneven terrain.
+This parameter is available when Adjust Hips is turned on.

 Knee Damping Threshold (%)

-When the distance from the upper leg to the target ankle position is greater than this percentage of the maximum leg length, the knee angle will be damped so that it smoothly approaches a 180 degree angle as the target ankle position is extended.
+When the distance from the upper leg to the target ankle position is greater than this percentage of the maximum leg length, the knee angle is damped so that it smoothly approaches a 180 degree angle as the target ankle position is extended.
 This can prevent the knee from popping when the leg is almost fully extended.

 Note